aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

 localhost                  : ok=1    changed=1    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-After the playbook has run successfully, the directory structure will look as shown below, the contents of which will be covered in later sections:
+After the playbook has run successfully, the following directory structure will be created.

 ```shell
 ansible-avd-examples/     (directory where playbook was run)